mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So, next,

-> “Each of you go back and look into your own wisdom and use the Prajna-nature of your own original mind to compose a verse.
+> “Each of you go back and look into your own wisdom and use the Prajñā-nature of your own original mind to compose a verse.
 Submit it to me so that I may look at it.
 >
 > “If you understand the great meaning, the robe and Dharma will be passed on to you and you will become the sixth patriarch.
 Hurry off!
 Do not delay!
 Thinking and considering is of no use in this matter.
 When seeing your own nature it is necessary to see it at the very moment of speaking.
 One who does that perceives as does one who wields a sword in the height of battle.”